attuna/perfect-pets/README.md

 *A standard rate of **$20.00** is charged for each examination, which is recorded as a type of treatment*.
 The treatment number uniquely identifies each type of treatment and is used by all PerfectPets clinics.

-## Pet treatments
-Based on the results of the examination of a sick pet, the vet may propose one or more types of treatment.
-For each type of treatment, the information recorded includes the examination number and date, the pet number, name and type, treatment number, description, quantity of each type of treatment, and date the treatment is to begin and end.
-Any additional comments on the provision of each type of treatment are also recorded.

 ## Pens